Shoichiro Toyoda: Career

 In 1952, Toyoda joined Toyota Motor following the sudden death of his father.
-Until then, he had not planned to join the company, but did so at the urging of his father's cousin, Eiji Toyoda.
+Until then, he had not planned to join the company, but did so at the urging of his uncle, Eiji Toyoda.
 His initial role was director of the inspection department.

 In 1957, Toyoda signed off on exporting the Toyopet Crown to the United States, after taking it on a road trip himself.
 Lacking an engine powerful enough to drive on US highways, however, the Crown failed to win over American drivers and incurred a significant loss for the company.
 The experience was a turning point for Toyoda, who later wrote that he became "determined to develop a high-quality passenger car that would perform well anywhere in the world".

 Toyoda was appointed managing director in 1961, the same year that Toyota introduced Total Quality Control (TQC).
 In his role as deputy general manager, Toyoda became a "standard-bearer" for TQC within Toyota Motor, supporting Eiji Toyoda, who served as general manager for QC promotion and went on to become president.
 In 1965, Toyota Motor applied for and was awarded the Deming Prize for successful implementation of Total Quality Management (TQM).

 In 1967, Toyoda was promoted to senior managing director, and became executive vice president in 1972.
 Company highlights during this period included the launch of the Toyota Corolla in 1966, and its introduction to the US market in 1968; the Corolla became the bestselling car in the world in 1974, and went on to become the bestselling car of all time.